 The Group has a proven track record of building specialised and niche vessels ranging from dredgers, tugs, barges and tankers for customers globally.
 Headquartered in Singapore, the Group currently owns and operates a total of four shipyards, with three in Batam, Indonesia and one each in Singapore, on a combined land area of approximately 77 hectares.

-b) Shiprepair and Conversion
+b) Shiprepair, conversion and engineering services